Compare rates on car insurance.

 You'll also want third party liability protection in case somebody gets injured on your premises whether it's in your cottage or on your land.
 Friends, neighbors, or even cousins file lawsuits every day for injuries caused by the negligence of owners of land.
 You'll want to make sure you have sufficient liability insurance to avoid personal financial exposure should somebody get injured on your property.

 Even broad coverage has its exclusions.
 Those can be insured too, depending on your insurance budget.
-Talk with your agent.
+Talk with your broker.
 Appropriate and sufficient insurance only makes your time at your cottage more peaceful and enjoyable.